NabaviLab/SEACON/README.md

 The readcounts, RDRs, and BAFs are saved in files *readcounts.tsv*, *RDR.tsv*, and *BAF.tsv*, respectively, also in compact format.
 Additionally, the set of normal cells identified in the sample are saved in the *diploid.txt* file.

 If the BAF estimation procedure of CHISEL is used, the output of chisel can be found in file *chisel_out/calls/calls.tsv*.
 Please see the CHISEL documentation for more details.

+### Resource requirements and runtime
+The runtime of SEACON greatly depends on the number of cells and coverage.
+We advise using SEACON on a high performance computing cluster with multiple cores.
+Below is a table containing the runtimes of the three main modes of SEACON on two whole-genome datasets, one with 100 cells and the other 1000.
+Both datasets have a coverage of 0.1X.
+The commands were executed

 ## Utilities